mirror/dd-wrt/src/router/curl/docs/libcurl/libcurl-env-dbg.md

 to `[IP:port]` makes libcurl use that DNS server instead of the system default.
 This is used by the curl test suite.

+## `CURL_FTP_PWD_STOP`

+When set, the first transfer - when using ftp: - returns before sending the `PWD` command and stop any further progress.
+This is used to test an edge case

 ## `CURL_GETHOSTNAME`

 Fake the local machine's unqualified hostname for NTLM and SMTP.